-Williams, a Republican, was the representative for Wisconsin's 1st congressional district from 1881 to 1883.
+Williams was the representative for Wisconsin’s 1st congressional district and was a Republican.
+He served from 1881 to 1883.

 From Dec 1873 to Mar 1883, Williams missed 482 of 1,967 roll call votes, which is 24.5%.
 This is on par with the median of 28.9% among the lifetime records of representatives serving in Mar 1883.
 The chart below reports missed votes over time.